-Gavi, the Vaccine Alliance

-Terms of Reference for External Audits of Gavi Cash Support

-XXX (name of country), for the period XXX
+Gavi, the Vaccine Alliance Terms of Reference for External Audits of Gavi Cash Support XXX (name of country), for the period XXX

+1. Background

-1. BACKGROUND [To be completed by the implementing entity]
+(To be completed by the implementing entity)

-1.1 Gavi has been supporting XXX (name of country) in its vaccination and immunization programmes since XXX (year).
-Since that time, a total of US\$ XXX in cash has been disbursed in HSIS Support.
+Gavi has been supporting XXX (name of country) in its vaccination and immunisation programmes since XXX (year).
+Since that time, a total of US\$ XXX in cash has been disbursed in HSIS support.